ThamizhMalarMathi-T/M1_ElectricVehicle_Conversion/README.md

-# M1_ElectricVehicle_Conversion
+# M1_YBus_Singular_Transformation
-Naming Convention: M1_Overall analysis of parameters in conventional to electric vehicle conversion
+Naming Convention: M1_Calculation of admittance for a given power system to conduct load flow analysis.